SysKitTeam/docs-point/docs/access-management/restrictions.md

 With **the new Restrictions column on the Site Overview screen**, you can now easily view whether a site has:

-* **Restricted Access**, if access to the site is restricted to members of whitelisted groups
+* **Restricted SiteAccess**, if access to the site is restricted to members of whitelisted groups
-* **Restricted Content Discoverability**, if site content is exempt from Microsoft 365 Copilot
+* **Restricted Copilot Content Discoverability**, if site content is exempt from Microsoft 365 Copilot
-* **Restricted Access and Restricted Content Discoverability**, if both restrictions are applied to the site
+* **Restricted Site Access and Restricted Copilot Content Discoverability**, if both restrictions are applied to the site
 * **No Restrictions**, if no access restrictions are applied to the site.

 By using **the Edit Restrictions action**, located on the **Site Overview and Site Details screens**, you can update these settings for selected sites and choose whether to restrict access to content, restrict content discoverability, both, or leave a workspace without restrictions.